 COVID-19 critical worker status

 A security operative is considered a ‘critical worker’ if they are deployed in roles essential to supporting law and order, or which have the potential to limit any further likely pressures on the Police or national emergency services – this could include the guarding of empty or closed commercial property judged at risk, closed retail sites or sensitive office premises, or the monitoring of similar through CCTV or other remote means, and the provision of alarm response centres including mobile units.

 The Government has created a letter (https://heartoflondonbid.london/wp-content/uploads/2020/03/Employee-requirement-to-travel-to-work_print-with-company-letterhead_final.pdf) for museums to help with volunteers who need to come on site to perform security checks.
 Museums are advised to download the letter and customise with their letterhead and details and print off for their volunteers to show to the police if necessary.

-As a reminder, GOV.UK guidance relating to volunteering is set out in four parts:
+GOV.UK guidance relating to volunteering is set out in four parts:

 - ‘Coronavirus (COVID-19) volunteering’ is aimed at members of the public who are interested in, or are currently, volunteering ‘formally’ with an organisation.
 This guidance helps users find volunteering opportunities and understand how to stay safe while volunteering.;

 - ‘Coronavirus: How to help safely’ is aimed at members of the public who are interested in, or are currently, volunteering ‘informally’ in their local community.
 This guidance helps users to understand how to volunteer safely, and how people can stay safe if a volunteer is helping them;